-- Bloom: The lighting from below of dust particles or moisture in the atmosphere causing a glow in the sky when viewed from a distance. - Glare Excessive brightness in the field of view that is sufficiently greater than that to which the eyes are adapted, to cause annoyance or loss in visual performance and visibility, so as to jeopardize health, safety or welfare. - Shielded A luminaire from which no direct glare is visible at normal viewing angles by virtue of its being properly aimed, oriented, and located and properly fitted with such devices as shields, barn boors, baffles, louvers, skirts or visors.
+Lighting Bloom - The lighting from below of dust particles or moisture in the atmosphere causing a glow in the sky when viewed from a distance.

+Lighting Glare: - Excessive brightness in the field of view that is sufficiently greater than that to which the eyes are adapted, to cause annoyance or loss in visual performance and visibility, so as to jeopardize health, safety or welfare.

+Lighting Shielding: The process by which a luminaire from which no direct glare is visible at normal viewing angles by virtue of its being properly aimed, oriented, and located and properly fitted with such devices as shields, barn boors, baffles, louvers, skirts or visors.